chloforr/hangman/README.md

 An initial list is stored in the game, of which a random word is automatically picked each time.
 The user is asked for input of a letter, and the game checks whether the length of the input and whether it is alphabetical.
 The game then checks whether the letter is contained within the randomised word.

-A description of the project: what it does, the aim of the project, and what you learned